GURU FATHA SINGH

 To get there, I realized we need music and songs and other cultural instruments.
 As an old-timer, I recall when plays like Hair and songs like Universal Soldier, Blowing in the Wind, War, The Star-Spangled Banner, and Four Dead in Ohio galvanized the people in their struggle for an end to war.
 That is where the idea of an anthem for our climate emergency came to mind.

-In December, I went online and wrote two well-known and respected music producers, appealing for their assistance.
+In December, I went online and wrote two well-known and respected music producers to appeal for their assistance.
 I also connected with a student of mine who I knew to be a musician and a big Mahler fan.
 I asked if he knew of Chopin's Funeral March and whether he knew any brass group that might perform it.
 He did know a member of the local army reserve band and she agreed to organize a group to perform the short piece I wanted.

 It was late February when I received the brass piece.
 It was a little rough at the end, but for the most part it was just what I needed.
 The performers wanted no money and no recognition.
 I didn't even know their names.
 Then, about a week later, I heard from one of the famous producers I had written in December.
 It was Thomas Barquee, the meditation music producer.